 It is possible to upgrade TreePlotter™ to display Ordnance Survey maps in addition to the standard base map options.
-We’ll look at what you’ll get if you upgrade, what you need to provide, and how it can be configured to best suit you.
+This document explains what you will receive if you upgrade, what you need to provide, and how it can be configured to best suit your needs.
 OS MasterMap is a digital mapping product created and maintained by Ordnance Survey, but it only covers Great Britain (England, Scotland, and Wales).

-Adding this functionality to TreePlotter is a chargeable extra.
+This functionality is available as a chargeable extra.

 Topics covered in this document: